-The towels are hung on our handy little towel bars under the bunkends (tutorial here).
+The bath towels are hung on our handy little towel bars under the bunkends (tutorial here).
 Wet shower lanyards also hang here until they are dry.
 I love these towel racks.
 They are so convenient.
 Obviously, if we are in bear country, scented items don’t get left out while we aren’t around.
 Once everything is dry, we move it to the bear box. 🙂

 The last little space I utilize is the cabinet where the cassette potti is housed.
 I have a little 3M basket that attaches to the door to hold my sponges, toilet chemicals, and disinfecting wipes.
 Behind the toilet, I can stash our privacy curtain, toilet paper, and a few boxes of female supplies.
 (Sorry guys! 😛 ) There is actually quite a bit of room behind the cassette, so I stash as much as I can back there.

 I will do an occasional inventory check to make sure everything is stocked and in good condition, and of course, I will give the camper a good deep-cleaning twice a year as well.
 You can read all about that here and here.
 It really doesn’t take much work, and we are ready to head out camping at a moment’s notice.
 The biggest part of the trip preparation is meal planning… but we’ll save that for another day. 🙂

 So how about all of you?
 Got any great tips for organizing your pop up camper you’d like to share?
 We’d love to hear them!
 Drop by our Facebook page or leave your best ideas in the comments section below.

 Disclaimer: This post contains Amazon affiliate links.
 The Pop Up Princess is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 This means that if you choose to purchase an item from a link in this post, The Pop Up Princess earns a small advertising fee to help pay for future projects and posts… so thank you! 🙂